cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/sites_wireless_settings_ssids_count.md

 subcategory: ""
 description: |-
   It performs read operation on Wireless.
-  This data source allows the user to get count of all SSIDs (Service Set Identifier) present at global site.
+  This data source allows the user to get count of all SSIDs (Service Set Identifier) .
 ---

 # catalystcenter_sites_wireless_settings_ssids_count (Data Source)

 It performs read operation on Wireless.

-- This data source allows the user to get count of all SSIDs (Service Set Identifier) present at global site.
+- This data source allows the user to get count of all SSIDs (Service Set Identifier) .

 ## Example Usage